 - Sauces: Because MCT oil has a very low smoke point, it can only be used for cooking at low temperatures.
 This makes it a perfect addition to sauces that can simmer without reducing the effectiveness of the MCTs.

-- Homemade energy bars: MCT oil can be used to make delicious and healthy energy balls or bars when blended with dried fruit, nut butter, coconut or cacao powder.
+- Homemade energy bars: MCT oil can be used to energy balls or bars when blended with dried fruit, nut butter, coconut or cacao powder.

-While MCT oil does not have any serious side effects, it can take some time for a person’s body to get used to consuming MCTs.
+While MCT oil has no serious side effects, it can take some time for a person’s body to get used to consuming MCTs.
 Those who are new to MCT may experience some nausea or diarrhea when they first begin using MCT oil supplements.
 It is recommended to start with one teaspoon a day of MCT oil and then increase the MCT intake over time.

 MCT Oils in Beauty Products

 MCT oil is a relatively new player in the beauty and personal care sectors but is poised to become a valuable addition.
 Following the popularity of coconut oil in skin care, moisturizers and other beauty products, MCT can offer many of the same benefits.
 MCT oil is great for adding moisture to the skin or lips and can be incorporated in lotions, moisturizers or creams.
-MCT oil is lightweight and does not leave skin feeling oily or greasy when used as a moisturizer.
+MCT oil is a lightweight moisturizer that does not leave a greasy or oily feeling on the skin when applied.

-Beauty products with MCT oil are perfect for those with sensitive skin because MCT is colorless, odorless and not harsh on the skin.
 MCT is also effective in massage oils as it does not clog pores.
-The beauty and personal care industries provide a lot of opportunities to use the health benefits of MCTs and MCT oil, and MCT use is likely to continue to expand in these industries.
+The beauty and personal care industries provide a lot of opportunities to use the health benefits of MCTs and MCT oil and MCT use is likely to continue to expand in these industries.

 What the Demand for MCT Oil Means for Manufacturers

 The demand for natural, sustainable and “good-for-you” products is nothing new.
 From the Atkins diet of the early 2000s to the quinoa craze of 2010s to the more recent consumer obsession with coconut oil, health trends are a major driving factor of the food and beverage industry.
 These health trends carry over to the personal care and cosmetics industries in products such as moisturizers, makeup and skin care products.
-MCT oil is a natural and sustainable product that has recently gained popularity in the global market.
-The high consumer demand for MCT oil is driven by many factors, including its effectiveness as a dietary and weight loss supplement as well as its application in pharmaceuticals and beauty products.
+MCT oil is a natural and sustainable product recently gaining popularity globally.
+The high consumer demand for MCT oil is driven by many factors, including its effectiveness as a dietary and weight loss supplement and its application in pharmaceuticals and beauty products.